Translate

 • Liquid hydrogen systems development (execute): In my previous post, I mentioned the hydrogen microgrid project, LH2 drones and automated fueling systems, and NASA lunar lander development activities my company supports.
 These are core company projects, and the first two will remain top business priorities in 2025 with the goal of full scale demonstrations.

 • Knowledge transfer (invest): I've already invested a good deal of time into creating various resources and tools for developing liquid hydrogen systems, most of them freely accessible on my Training page.
 Have also contributed to LH2 related standards and guidelines development, and will continue those efforts.
-Next, I'll be creating, training, and fine-tuning a hydrogen AI agent using: curated public domain data; my intellectual property data from 40 years of hydrogen technology and systems development; and the most powerful LLM APIs available (e.g., OpenAI o3 and future frontier models).
+Next, I'll be creating, training, and fine-tuning a hydrogen AI agent called H2 Sage using: curated public domain data; my intellectual property data from 40 years of hydrogen technology and systems development; and the most powerful LLM APIs available (e.g., OpenAI o3 and future frontier models).

 • Space projects (delegate): This is a very difficult pivot for me.
 I worked directly for NASA for 31 years, and continued supporting them on various contracts for another 9 years.
 Have also done space related work for DOD and multiple private sector organizations over that timeframe.
 But it's time to let my younger and more talented colleagues at NASA, its contractor teams, and commercial space to continue forward in this inspiring and important area without me.